Technology, eMed, - and Caring for Our Missionaries

 Sister Quinn at her desk pulling up eMed on her computer

 eMed also records who writes each note or assigns each task.
-It could be the area medical advisor, the mission health advisor, the mission leaders, the mission therapist, or someone from the Mission Medical department.
+It could be the area medical advisor, the mission health advisor, the mission leaders, or an advisor from the missionary medical department.

 For President Quinn and me, eMed is a lifesaver.
 It helps us keep track of all the things we monitor that our mission health advisor (our wonderful mission nurse, Sister Ritchie) is watching over - things such as: allergies, dog bites, poison oak, sore throats, migraines, stomach aches, wax buildup in the ear (you’d be surprised), rashes mysteriously spreading across abdomens, sprained ankles, anxiety attacks, medication changes, signs of depression, doctor appointments, tonsillitis, appendicitis, fainting, diabetes scores, seizure activity—you name it.
 And yes, the missionary department wants to know about all of these too.
 It’s all part of caring for our missionaries and helping keep them healthy and on their feet.